fnalways/Olares/docs/manual/olares/wise/index.md

 ### Item status

 Every item in Wise has a status that can be either **Inbox** or **Read Later**.
-You can change an item's status using the icons in the list view or the reader view:
+You can change an item's status using the icons in the list view or the reader view.

 - **<i class="material-symbols-outlined">inbox</i> Inbox**: Your primary collection for content you want to read soon.
 - **<i class="material-symbols-outlined">schedule</i> Read Later**: Your backlog for content to revisit in the future.